Schascha/sassy-mixins/README.md

 ### Hidden

-Only display content to screen readers
+Only display content to screen readers.

 ```scss
 .hidden {